 10. Welcomes the intended nationally determined contributions (INDCs) that have been communicated by Parties in accordance with decision 1/CP.19, paragraph 2(b);

-11. Reiterates its invitation to all Parties that have not done so to communicate to the secretariat their INDCs towards achieving the objective of the Convention as set out in its Article 2 as soon as possible and well in advance of the twenty-second session of the Conference of the Parties, and in a manner that facilitates the clarity, transparency and understanding of INDCs;
+11. Reiterates its invitation to all Parties that have not done so to communicate to the secretariat their INDCs towards achieving the objective of the Convention as set out in its Article 2 [as soon as possible and well in advance of the twenty-second session of the Conference of the Parties][by 1 October 2016], and in a manner that facilitates the clarity, transparency and understanding of INDCs;

+[11bis Calls on each developed country Party to communicate to the secretariat its INDCs on provision of finance, technology and capacity building support including in particular the financial targets and road map during the period of 2021-2030 as soon as possible and well in advance of COP 22 (by the first quarter of 2016 by those developed country Parties ready to do so) in a manner that facilitates the clarity, transparency and understanding of INDCs on provision of support;]

-12. Requests the secretariat to continue to publish INDCs as communicated by Parties on the UNFCCC website;
+12. Requests the secretariat to continue to publish INDCs as communicated by Parties on the UNFCCC website[, in particular the finance, technology and capacity building support communicated by developed country Parties as referred to in para 11bis above];

-13. Reiterates its call to developed country Parties, the operating entities of the Financial Mechanism and any other organizations in a position to do so to provide support for the preparation and communication of the INDCs of Parties that may need such support;
+13. Reiterates its call to developed country Parties [and Parties with economies in transition in a position to do so], the operating entities of the Financial Mechanism and any other organizations in a position to do so to provide support for the preparation and communication of the INDCs of Parties that may need such support;

-14. [Requests the SBI to clarify in a facilitative, non-intrusive and consultative manner the information provided by Parties when communicating their INDCs.
-The SBI shall report on progress made to the IPC at its second session;].
+14. Option 1: [Requests the SBI to clarify in a facilitative, non-intrusive and consultative manner the information provided by Parties when communicating their INDCs.
+The SBI shall report on progress made to the IPC [at its second session] [in 2017];]

-15. Takes note of the synthesis report on the aggregate effect of INDCs contained in document FCCC/CP/2015/7
+Option 2: No text.

+15. [Takes note of] [Welcomes] the synthesis report on the aggregate effect of INDCs contained in document FCCC/CP/2015/7 [and notes with concern the gap between the aggregate effect of Parties’ INDCs and the aggregate effect of emissions consistent with having a likely chance of holding the increase in global average temperature below 2 degrees or 1.5 degree C above pre-industrial levels, as well as their adequacy in fulfilling the purpose of the Agreement and relative fair efforts made by Parties in implementing their commitments;

-16. Requests the secretariat to update the synthesis report referred to in paragraph 15 above so as to cover INDCs communicated by Parties by [1 October 2016], and make it available by [1 November 2016];
+16. Requests the secretariat to update the synthesis report referred to in paragraph 15 above so as to cover INDCs communicated by Parties by [1 October 2016], (in particular the finance, technology and capacity building support communicated by developed country Parties, as referred to in para 11bis above), and make it available by [1 November 2016] [and to provide information on the fairness and ambition of INDCs and NDCs as communicated by Parties];

-17. Invites all Parties to consider enhancing the ambition of their mitigation efforts before they submit their nationally determined mitigation [contribution][commitment][other] [in accordance with the provisions of Article [17] of the Agreement on the preconditions for joining the Agreement];
+17. Option 1: [Invites] [Strongly urges] all Parties to consider enhancing the ambition of their mitigation efforts [and adaptation efforts] before they submit their nationally determined [mitigation] [contribution][commitment][other] [in accordance with the provisions of Article [17] of the Agreement on the preconditions for joining the Agreement] [, and requests Parties to ensure that there is no backsliding from the level of mitigation effort in a Party’s intended nationally determined contributions when submitting their nationally determined mitigation commitment];